Appointment of liquidators

 From April 2020, AFCA paused complaints against insolvent financial firms financial firms while awaiting detail of the scope and timing of a Compensation Scheme of Last Resort (CSLR).

-Complaints against insolvent financial firms and other complaints that were on pause while awaiting the introduction of CSLR will continue to be paused and will be assessed once the legislation has come into effect.
+Complaints against insolvent financial firms and other complaints that were on pause while awaiting the introduction of CSLR are now under assessment.

 Read more at afca.org.au/CSLR.